fortunejs/fortune/README.md

 ## Key Concepts

 - **Define record types and get CRUD for free.**
-- Two interchangeable components: the adapter and serializers.
 - The adapter interacts with data storage.
-- Serializers parse requests and render responses (networking optional).
+- The serializer parses requests and renders responses, networking optional.
-- Maps to a stateless protocol, with events as a side effect.
+- The dispatcher maps to a stateless protocol (typically HTTP), with events as a side effect.

 ## Example

-Here is an example application, including a web server implementation:
+Here is a minimal example application, including a web server:

 ```js
 import fortune from 'fortune'